Istari

 nodecase n x f (forest_iter a P Q empcase nodecase nilcase conscase n f)

 These reductions are registered with the normalization engine and applied automatically.
 In addition, they are placed in the registry so that users can obtain them for writing tactics.
-The name is the iterator’s name prepended to the constructor’s name.
-For example, the preceding reduction would be written under the name tree_iter_Node.
+The name is reduce followed by the iterator’s name, followed by the contructor’s name.
+For example, the preceding reduction would be written under the name reduce_tree_iter_Node.

 Strong induction and the subterm ordering